NatalieWeaver/handedness/README.md

 ## Results

 The p-value was 0.92, much larger than 0.05, so we fail to reject the null hypothesis.
 The data do not show that left-handed people experience less left-right confusion than right-handed people.
-The observed and expected (under the null) contingency tables are as follows, with handedness across the top and an indicator for experiencing left-right confusion down the side
+The observed and expected (under the null) contingency tables are as follows, with handedness across the top and an indicator for experiencing left-right confusion down the side:

 observed|left|right
 ---|---|---